 - Storage unit rental

 - Snacks, drinks and gifts for friends who help you move

 - Gas for your car and your friends’

 - Gratuities for professional movers

 If you’re working with professional movers, it’s best to gather written estimates from several movers before choosing one.
 Compare the estimates, and you’ll see which company provides the best value.
-(Remember to budget for tips on top of moving company fees.)
+Note that these are usually not binding estimates, and actual costs could exceed the numbers they give you.
+(Remember to budget for tips on top of the estimates.)

 If you rent a truck and use friends and family to help with the move, don’t forget to “tip” them, too.
-Pizza and beer might not be a huge moving expense, but it’s still something to include in your moving budget.
+Pizza and beer might not be a huge moving expense, but it’s still something you have to pay for.

 Read more: How to Keep Your Credit Intact When Moving

 The travel category looks at moving costs associated with a long-distance move: